 The size of these targets are well over 1,100 m long by 90 m wide, oriented E-W. In order to expose the bedrock underneath of the regolith, the Company is planning to excavate a series of trenches.
+The company has obtained the environmental and land owners permits required in order to initiate the trenching work.
+The trenches will be rehabilitated once the exploration work is complete.

-The objective of the trenching program is to characterize the shear zone(s) and to obtain bedrock samples for gold analysis.
+The objective of a trenching program would be to characterize the shear zone(s) and to obtain bedrock samples for gold analysis.
 Trenching is viewed as an effective precursor to drilling in this area as overburden appears to be relatively thin and generally less than 2 meters.
+Based on the results of the trenching program, an appropriate drilling program will be planned.